lucasferreira/react-native-webview-android/README.md

 var WebViewAndroidExample = React.createClass({
     getInitialState: function() {
       return {
-        // url: SITE_URL,
+        url: SITE_URL,
+        // OR
-        //now you can use a source object like React Native Webview.
+        // you can use a source object like React Native Webview.
-        //source {uri: string, method: string, headers: object, body: string}, {html: string, baseUrl: string}
+        // source {uri: string, method: string, headers: object, body: string}, {html: string, baseUrl: string}
-        //Loads static html or a uri (with optional headers) in the WebView. <Just from React Native's Doc>
+        // Loads static html or a uri (with optional headers) in the WebView. <Just like React Native's version>
-        source:{
+        // source: {
-          uri: SITE_URL,
+        //   uri: SITE_URL,
-          headers:{
+        //   headers: {
-            ...
+        //     ...
-          },
+        //   },
-        },
+        // },
         status: 'No Page Loaded',
         backButtonEnabled: false,
         forwardButtonEnabled: false,